Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 <h4>read.step.product.context:</h4>

-When reading AP 209 STEP files, allows selecting either only ‘design’ or ‘analysis’, or both types of products for translation
+When reading AP 209 STEP files, allows selecting either only `design' or `analysis', or both types of products for translation
 * 1 (all) --  translates all products;
-* 2 (design) -- translates only products that have *PRODUCT_DEFINITION_CONTEXT* with field *life_cycle_stage* set to ‘design’;
+* 2 (design) -- translates only products that have *PRODUCT_DEFINITION_CONTEXT* with field *life_cycle_stage* set to `design';
-* 3 (analysis) --   translates only products associated with *PRODUCT_DEFINITION_CONTEXT* entity whose field *life_cycle_stage* set to ‘analysis’.
+* 3 (analysis) --   translates only products associated with *PRODUCT_DEFINITION_CONTEXT* entity whose field *life_cycle_stage* set to `analysis'.

-Note that in AP 203 and AP214 files all products should be marked as ‘design’, so if this mode is set to ‘analysis’, nothing will be read.
+Note that in AP 203 and AP214 files all products should be marked as `design', so if this mode is set to `analysis', nothing will be read.

 Read this parameter with:
 ~~~~~